bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

-title: Beyond Roles: A Pragmatic ABAC Architecture for OData
+title: Securing an ASP.NET Core OData Service using Attribute-based Access Control
-date: 2026-03-29 14:50
+date: 2026-04-12 14:50
 tags: csharp, dotnet, odata
 category: dotnet
 slug: aspnetcore_odata_abac
 author: Philipp Wagner
-summary: Beyond Roles: A Pragmatic ABAC Architecture for OData
+summary: This article shows how to secure an OData Service using Attribute-based Access Control.

 OData is a superpower for frontend developers.
 By exposing a single endpoint, you give clients the ultimate flexibility to query exactly what they need using `$filter`, shape the payload with `$select`, and fetch related data via `$expand`.

-But this incredible power is a double-edged sword.
-When the client can query basically whatever they want, traditional authorization models start to crumble.
-Role-Based Access Control (RBAC) is far too coarse for this level of dynamic querying.
+But when the client can query basically whatever they want, then... how on earth do you secure access to your data?
+And how do you prevent leaking sensistive information?
+How do you conditionally show or mask data?

-In this article we'll take a look at implementing a pragmatic Attribute-based Access Control Architecture using PostgreSQL.
+In this article we'll take a look at using Attribute-based Access Control to secure an ASP.NET Core OData Service.
+It is built for PostgreSQL and SQL Server, so you are covered with both database systems.

 The code is available in a Git repository at: